Monday, 7 March 2011

 Lindisfarne or Holy Island is a tidal island located off the east coast of Northumberland.
 The causeway, which is a metalled road, is a mile long and is uncovered for just over 3 hours either side of low tide.
 The island is about 3 miles from east to west (due to a panhandle shape) and 1.5 miles from north to south.
 In 2011 the population was 180.

 I first visited Lindisfarne on a day trip from Essex in the 1970s!
 It was a specially organised excursion train.
-I have been back a couple of times since.
+I have been back several times since.

 There is a hotel and several bed and breakfasts in the village.
 There are also several cafés, a few gift/craft shops and a couple of pubs.